kimmykokonut/Factory.Solution/README.md

 ```

 ## ...Back to VSCode's Terminal...
-1. While in the terminal, navigate to the project's production directory called "HairSalon" and type `$ dotnet build` to compile the application's code (this creates the bin folder).
+1. While in the terminal, navigate to the project's production directory called "Factory" and type `$ dotnet build` to compile the application's code (this creates the bin folder).
 Type `$ dotnet restore` to create the obj folder.

-### Testing
+### Database Migrations
-I have not needed to do any business logic testing using EFCore, but have left the directory intact if you would like to add more functionality and create your own tests.
-- To use MSTest, you need to use the NuGet package manager to install the packages in the .csproj file.
-Navigate to the HairSalon.Tests directory in the terminal and run the command `$ dotnet build`
-- To run tests using MSTest, navigate to the HairSalon.Tests directory in your terminal and type `$ dotnet test`
+We will use migrations to create a new database based on our code.
+1. Install dotnet ef globally (if not already installed)
+`$ dotnet tool install --global dotnet-ef --version 6.0.0`
+2. Install the Microsoft.EntityFrameworkCore.Design package in the Production Directory of our application.
+`$ dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0`
+3. If you need to make any changes to the Models or their properties, do it now, this next step will create your database based on that data.
+4. Create a migration now (and anytime you change your Models) (Initial for your first migration, then a descriptive name for future migrations)
+`$ dotnet ef migrations add Initial`
+5. Update the database with the migrations.
+`$ dotnet ef database update`
+6. IF you make a mistake and haven't pushed the changes to GitHub you can revert the last migration
+`$ dotnet ef migrations remove`

 ### Compile/Execute Local Server
-- (Terminal) In the working directory, type `$ dotnet run` to compile and exectute the server.
+- (Terminal) In the working directory, type `$ dotnet run` to compile and execute the server.
 It will be available at [localhost5001](https://localhost:5001/) and [localhost5000](https://localhost:5000/)

 _Optionally you can use a file watcher so you don't have to restart the server every time the code changes.
 Run this command `$ dotnet watch run` to make the server automatically update.  <br />If you need to restart the server, you can type `ctrl` + `r`._